Liz Wilson explains how to stop your Parrot from screaming.

 If ignored, the extinction burst will end on its own, and (relative) quiet will return.
 Sometimes there are several of these bursts, but each will be further apart and shorter in duration until the behaviour is fully extinguished.

-By following the precepts of behaviour modification, owners can avoid teaching their Psittacine birds to use noise to get attention.
+By following the precepts of behaviour modification, owners can avoid teaching their Psittacine birds to use noise or screaming to get attention.
 As always, IGNORE the behaviours you don’t want and REWARD the ones you do, and you and your Parrot will enjoy each other’s company for years to come.

 For more on training and behaviour please click here.